Sparse structures with LASSO through Principal Components: forecasting GDP components in the short-run: Short overview of the LASSO methods

 for every $k \in \{1, \ldots, p\}$.
-In this way the selection of significant variables is performed by using the ordinary LASSO and estimating only the hyperparameter $\lambda$, while the appropriate estimation of the model's parameters and the amount of shrinkage applied is refined by using a second hyperparameter $\phi$.
-When $\phi = 1$, the estimator coincides with the case of the ordinary LASSO, that is, no correction of the estimated coefficients is performed.
+In this way, the selection of significant variables is performed by using the ordinary LASSO and estimating only the hyperparameter $\lambda$, while the appropriate estimation of the model's parameters and the amount of shrinkage applied is refined by using a second hyperparameter $\phi$.
+When $\phi = 1$, the estimator coincides with the case of the ordinary LASSO, that is, no correction of the estimated coefficients is performed, while when $\phi$ approaches zero the estimator converges to Post-LASSO estimator (\cite{belloni2013}).

-The authors prove that due to such separation of the variable selection, the consistent estimates of the model's coefficients are estimated with the usual $\sqrt{n}$ rate of convergence, independently from the growth rate of the available information set.
+\cite{Meinshausen2007374} prove that due to such separation of the variable selection, the consistent estimates of the model's coefficients are obtained with the usual $\sqrt{n}$ rate of convergence, independently from the growth rate of the available information set.